neoforge-dev/starter/backend/TESTING.md

    - Ensured proper volume mounting for test artifacts

 3. **Created run_tests_fixed.sh**:
-   - Fixed path to docker-compose.dev.yml
+   - Fixed path to docker-compose.dev.yml using absolute paths
    - Added proper environment variable handling
    - Used the dedicated test service instead of the api service
+   - Added fallback to api service if test service is not available
+   - Improved error handling and reporting
+   - Made the script work from any directory

 4. **Created init_test_env.sh**:
    - Added script to initialize the test environment
    - Ensured database and Redis services are started and healthy
    - Created test database with proper collation settings
    - Ran database migrations
+   - Improved error handling and timeout management
+   - Made the script work from any directory

-5. **Created Makefile**:
+5. **Updated Makefile**:
    - Added convenient commands for running different types of tests
+   - Added command to initialize the test environment
    - Simplified common testing operations

 6. **Updated Documentation**:
    - Added testing instructions to README.md
    - Updated tests/README.md with new testing approach
-   - Created TESTING.md (this file) to document the testing setup
+   - Updated TESTING.md (this file) to document the testing setup

 ## Environment Variables